apnadkarni/blt/doc/background.rst

     "0".

 **blt::background delete** ?\ *bgName* ... ?
+  FIXME
-  Releases resources allocated by the background command for *window*, including the background window.
-User events will again be received again by *window*.
-Resources are also released when *window* is destroyed. *Window* must be the name of a widget specified in the **create** operation, otherwise an error is reported.
+  Releases resources allocated by the background command for *bgName*, including the background window.
+User events will again be received again by *bgName*.
+Resources are also released when *bgName* is destroyed. *bgName* must be the name of a widget specified in the **create** operation, otherwise an error is reported.

 **blt::background exists** *bgName*
-  Indicates if the background *bgName* exists. *BgName* is the name of a background created by the **create** operation.
+  Indicates if the background object *bgName* exists. *BgName* is the name of a background object created by the **create** operation.
 Returns "1" if the named background exists, "0" otherwise.

 **blt::background names** ?\ *pattern* ... ?
   Returns the names of all the backgrounds.
 If one or more *pattern*